jorinvo/me/_posts/2014-01-10-img-filter-in-canvas.md

 ---
-layout:     post
 title:      Image Filtering Using a Canvas Element
-date:       2014-01-10 19:07:13
-summary:    Image Filtering Using a Canvas Element
-categories: lab
+summary:    I implemented a few image filters in a canvas element.
 ---

 Normally we don't need to implement our own filters.